ngehani/ruby-getting-started/README.md

 # modifications by Neil Gehani

-Commented Ruby 2.2.3 in Gemfile
+Using Ruby 2.2.4 in Gemfile
-Use FROM heroku/Ruby:2.2.3 in Dockerfile
+Use FROM heroku/Ruby:2.2.4 in Dockerfile
+Use rails 4.2.5

 To Do:
-Try Ruby 2.3
-Try Rails 4.2.5

 Create a custom database for development and production - with it's own user and password

 Next: